 Then press flat with an iron:

 Step 4 - Start binding along the side of your quilt top and away from all corners.
 As shown below, attach the binding to your quilt top by opening the binding, and then sewing through the first layer.
-Make sure you start with the end that has the pressed seam (from the previous step).
+Make sure you start with the end that has the 45 degree angle seam (from the previous step).
 From the top of the binding, sew 4-5" down.

 Step 6 - Continue sewing the binding to your quilt top.
 Use pins to help keep the binding in place.
 When you get to the corners, do the following four steps (a, b, c &d):